Asp7cTT/Asp7cTT/README.md

 - 👋 Hi, I’m @Asp7cTT
-- 👀 I’m interested in programming
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Pentesting
-- 📫 How to reach me: @Asp7cTT on every social media

 <!---
 Asp7cTT/Asp7cTT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.